The Abingdon & Witney College Governing Body (or "Corporation") are responsible for guiding and monitoring the strategic direction of the College.

 - Finance and General Purposes

-The Board is keen to recruit the best possible representation of the catchment, bearing in mind the skills and experience balance it has identified as being necessary for its strategic role.
-Women, and applicants who are from black and minority ethnic communities are encouraged to apply.
+The Board is keen to recruit the best possible range of skills and experience, and a demographically and cognitively diverse membership, in order to fulfil its strategic role.
 The Board conforms to the College’s aim to be an Equal Opportunities Employer.